Ivanhoe (1982 film)

-Ivanhoe is a 1982 British-American made-for-television historical romance film.
-An adaptation of Sir Walter Scott's 1819 novel of the same name, it stars Anthony Andrews in the title role.
-The film was directed by Douglas Camfield, with a screenplay written by John Gay.
-It depicts the noble knight Ivanhoe returning home from the Third Crusade and becoming involved in a power struggle for the throne of England.
+Ivanhoe is a 1982 historical romance television film directed by Douglas Camfield, with a screenplay written by John Gay.
+An adaptation of Walter Scott's 1819 novel of the same name, it stars Anthony Andrews in the title role and depicts the noble knight Ivanhoe returning home from the Third Crusade and becoming involved in a power struggle for the throne of England.

 Brian de Bois-Guilbert is treated more ambiguously than in most versions of the story.
 He develops some genuine affection for Rebecca of York towards the end, and although he could easily have won the fight against the wounded and weakened Wilfred of Ivanhoe, Brian de Bois-Guilbert lowers his sword and allows himself to be killed, thus saving Rebecca's life.

+Plot summary

+Upon returning from the Crusades, Ivanhoe, Robin Hood and the Saxons work to restore King Richard to the throne with opposition from Prince John, his Norman knights, and the Knights Templar.